savvar9991/celestia-zkevm-ibc-demo/ARCHITECTURE.md

 > [!NOTE]
 > This is a work in progress designed to describe all the components needed for transferring tokens from Celestia to a ZK proven EVM

-To provide some context on what we’re trying to achieve, we’re going to start with describing the user flow for transferring TIA to a ZK EVM (Based of the current flow)
+To provide some context on what we’re trying to achieve, we’re going to start with describing the user flow for transferring TIA to a ZK EVM (Based on the current flow)

 ![zkevm-ibc-transfer-flow](./zkevm-ibc-transfer-flow.png)